-Sam came to us in April 2016 because he loves outdoor businesses and the adventures they facilitate.
-At Switchback, he appreciates that the gear in the shop has character, that he never knows what cool things are going to end up on the shelves, and that we are able to facilitate a outdoor lifestyle for our staff and customers.
+Sam came to us in April 2016 because he loved Switchbacks commitment to growing the outdoor community through used gear and down to earth services.
 These day's, Switchback is becoming more than just a gear shop, and Sam is constantly excited at the new opportunities his job involves.

 Sam grew up hiking and playing outside, but now as an adult he has found that playing outside is not only a pastime, but also a crucial part of living a healthy and happy life.
 In 2014 he successfully thru-hiked the Appalachian Trail.
 He describes that trip as “constantly being sore while hiking and living in the most beautiful places.”
-These days Sam puts his hiking history to use by planning and leading trips for Switchback Expeditions.
+These days Sam puts his hiking history to use by planning and leading classes and adventures for Switchback Outdoor School.
 To further his Guide qualifications, Sam was certified as a wilderness first responder by NOLS in 2018.

 Elizabeth attended Switchback's first trip to the AT in October 2018 looking for adventure and came back hooked!

 A long-time Switchback customer, Elizabeth is excited co-lead expeditions and help bring the experience of the Appalachian Trail to more people.
 Elizabeth is a licensed massage therapist and yoga teacher, and when she is not hiking, she is can be found at fellow Creston Neighbor Urban Massage, or at The Hive Yoga on Alpine.

 Hiking and spending time outdoors has been a huge part of Elizabeth's life since hiking and camping with her family throughout her childhood, and she is grateful to be a part of the Switchback team and continue to share her love of the outdoors!